conversion pixel

 How Long Does It Take to Become a Family Nurse Practitioner?

-• If you have previously earned an ADN, you should pursue a 1-year RN-to-BSN path, accumulate the necessary work experience, and then earn your Master’s degree.
+• If you have previously earned an ADN, you should pursue a 1-year RN-to-BSN path, accumulate the necessary work experience, and earn your Master’s degree.
 The total formative period for this path would amount to 5 to 7 years.

 How Long Do You Have to Be an RN Before Becoming an FNP?